cvergaray/label_web_2/TemplateElements.md

 JSON Payload elements will pull data from JSON submitted with the web request calling for the label to be rendered and then assign requested object to the `data` property of children elements.
 If no key is provided, the entire JSON payload is provided to children elements.
 This means that anything provided in the `data` property of the child elements will be ignored and replaced with the retrieved value.

+#### Form Field Behavior
+When generating form fields from nested elements:
+- Automatically marks form fields with `json_payload: true` to indicate they should be submitted as JSON
+- Recursively processes nested elements to generate form fields for the entire JSON structure.
+  (currently only supports a _single level_ of JSON.)

+#### Properties

 | Property Key | Example Value                                | Description                                                                                            | Required | Default Value |
 |--------------|----------------------------------------------|--------------------------------------------------------------------------------------------------------|----------|---------------|